MicrosoftDocs/azure-dev-docs/articles/jenkins/deploy-to-azure-spring-cloud-using-azure-cli.md

 ---
-title: Deploy apps to Azure Spring Cloud using Jenkins and the Azure CLI
+title: Deploy apps to Azure Spring Cloud using Jenkins and Azure CLI
 description: Learn how to use Azure CLI in a continuous integration and deployment pipeline to deploy microservices to Azure Spring Cloud service
-keywords: jenkins, azure, devops, azure sping cloud, azure cli ms.topic: tutorial ms.date: 08/10/2020 ms.custom: devx-track-azurecli,devx-track-jenkins
+keywords: jenkins, azure, devops, azure spring cloud, azure cli ms.topic: tutorial ms.date: 08/10/2020 ms.custom: devx-track-azurecli,devx-track-jenkins